 Latvia is a beautiful, small country nestled between Lithuania and Estonia.
 Before visiting, I have to say I didn’t know much about the county, or what to expect, but after spending 4 days road tripping through the country in Autumn with Tinggly, I can safely say, it’s a fantastic place to visit and absolutely bursting with things to do.

 Latvia is one of the three Baltic Nations located in the Northeast corner of mainland Europe.

-So, if you’re in seek of some inspiration on what to do in Latvia, then look no further as I take you through all the best things to do in Latvia, alongside some extra information which will help make planning your Latvian itinerary a breeze!
+So, if you’re in seek of some inspiration on what to do in Latvia, then look no further as I take you through all the best things to do in Latvia, alongside some extra travel tips which will help make planning your Latvian itinerary a breeze!

 I actually think Latvia is probably a beautiful country all year around, but I have to suggest you visit in beautiful Autumn.
 The country is known for its famous Autumn colours which resemble Indian spices and I cannot begin to explain how beautiful the scenery is here.